Jana is a baking enthusiast. She loves sharing tips and recipes with fellow flour-sprinkled souls.

 A Home Baking Business Opportunity

-If you’re into designing your own recipes and everybody goes ga-ga over your baking, then this one’s for you.
-These days, people are actually supporting homemade bakers more than a few years ago.
-But if you have a specialty or signature cake that’s too expensive (when baked and decorated), then few customers might open their purse.
-However, plenty would buy your pre-mix to make your signature items themselves at a reduced price.
-It’s a great way to expand your business and best of all, the shelf life of this product is long.
-You needn’t fear that it will go bad if you cannot sell it immediately.
+But if you have a speciality or signature cake that’s too expensive (when baked and decorated), then few customers might open their purse.
+Here's the trick.
+Customers might buy the pre-mix of your signature items at a reduced price.
+It’s a great way to expand your business and best of all, the shelf life of a pre-mix is longer than a cake's.
+You needn’t fear that it will go bad when it does not sell immediately.

 Step 1: Pick Your Recipe